 Constructional difficulty: Easy to moderate in 1U format, more difficult in 2U format.

-If our Transistor Superladder and SVF are well behaved perfect sounding filters, then this one is the rude boy of filter design.
-Its completely unlinear response and discrete circuitry gives it a unique sound of its own.
+The completely unlinear response and discrete circuitry gives the Journeyman a unique sound of its own.
 Partially modelled after a classic Japanese filter design from the mid to late 1970s, the Journeyman can be configured in either -6dB/octave high pass or -12dB/octave low pass modes by the flicking of a switch.
-When two of these VCFs are used together, one in HP and the other in LP, then the effect is astounding.
+When two of these VCFs are used together, one in HP and the other in LP, then the effect is superb.

 The filter heart is made entirely from a single ended discrete design and uses four matching diodes as the control elements.
 The filter behaves differently depending on the input signal level hence the 'drive' pot on the front panel.
 Turning this up allows the filter to be overdriven.
 At full resonance the filter will oscillate across most of the audio band.